 Active Lifestyler, Villager, Entrepreneur, and more recently a Cancer Super-Responder.
 One of the 1% of the 1% of all cancer survivors.
 A passionate road cyclist, runner, and avid reader.

-“Having your passion & purpose aligned creates a conduit for your willingness to rise up from within.
-This alignment gives oxygen to your dreams, visions, and aspirations, it provides a pathway toward their outward and tangible reality.” –Steve–
+Experience has taught me, that having passion & purpose aligned creates a conduit for your willingness to rise up from within.
+This alignment gives oxygen to your dreams, visions, and aspirations, it provides a pathway – It’s how fiction finds its reality, and our fiction is the beginning of a new reality” –Steve–

 Steve has for over 25 years specialized in developing urban retail and industrial village environments.
 In recent years due to a succession of unexpected health challenges, he evolved this experience to include targeted information technology – “Smart Localism” and developing Smart Villager Community ecosystems have risen up from this.